ana301/Calculator/multiplication.md

 And I press "multiply"
 And I type in "2nd number"
 And I press "equals"
-Then I see the "multiplied number" which can be scrolled to see the result
+Then I see the "multiplied number" which I am able to scroll to see the result

 Scenario: Multiplication of positive and negative number Given I am able to turn the calculator on